Pocket Git Guide

 Get Git on Windows

-On Windows, the installation of GitHub Desktop will bring Git, the Git Shell (with an improved Git command prompt and Git completion) and the GitHub Desktop Client on your machine.
+On Windows, the installation of GitHub Desktop will bring Git and the GitHub Desktop Client on your machine.
 This all with minimal configuration effort for yourself.
 I think it´s a good starting point for your Git experience on Windows.

 The Git shell